BarryCarlyon/twitch_misc/examples/extension_config/README.md

 This example is a simple web based tool to read/write from the Extension config service.

-It sorta replaces the COnfig Service tool that is in the Developer Rig.
+It sorta replaces the Config Service tool that is in the Developer Rig.
 Which calls the deprecated Extension APIs.

 ## TRY THIS EXAMPLE NOW!